 This 5-day in-depth course will instruct participants on the theoretical and practical concepts related to RNA sequencing analysis, enabling them to perform these analyses independently.

 The first workshop module is an introduction to data analysis using Linux, assuring that all participants are able to follow the practical parts.
 The second module discusses advantages and disadvantages of current sequencing technologies and their implications on data analysis.
 The third module introduces preprocessing raw reads, read mapping, visualization of mapped reads and one proceeds with first hands-on analyses (QC, mapping, visualization).
 The fourth module introduces ‘R’ a programming language to perform statistical computing and visualization, and ‘Bioconductor’ an R based toolshed for analyzing genomic data.
 The last module addresses quantification of gene expression and predict differentially expressed genes, followed by a whole day hands-on RNA-Seq analysis pipeline: TUXEDO protocol.
+More information on the RNAseq Data-Analysis Workshop can be found at on the USF Omics Hub GitHub website.

 Day 1 (Monday Morning): Illumina Sequencing Introduction & Computer and Software Check (open to non-registered participants)